cgorrieri/angular-multi-catalog-search-directive/README.md

 # angular-multi-catalog-search-directive

-Basic project to create a directive for a search bar that allow the developer to plug multiple search catalog.
+The project is to show a directive for a search bar that allow the developer to plug multiple search catalog.
 The results are displayed like a dropdown.

 ## Design
-The project use Bootstrap, but the directive template can be changed and use any other CSS framework
+The project uses Bootstrap, but the directive template can be changed and use any other CSS framework